If you just spent the night in

 jail if you are found guilty.
 Now, think about it: California is an “at-will”

-Second, if you are not a U.S. citizen, understand that certain criminal
+If you are not a U.S. citizen, understand that certain criminal convictions

-convictions can affect immigration status.
-While most misdemeanor DUIs
+can affect immigration status.
+While most misdemeanor DUIs won’t

-negatively affect your stay in the U.S. or your application for citizenship.
+drug-related DUI could negatively affect your stay in the U.S. or your application for

-Third, think about your career and future career opportunities.
-A criminal
+Think about your career and future career opportunities.
+A criminal record

-record can impact your ability to obtain certain professional licenses
+can impact your ability to obtain certain professional licenses and it

-and it can affect career options, and not in a good way.
-Have a career
+can affect career options, and not in a good way.
+Have a career as a delivery

 A DUI on your record can cause potential employers to say, “Thanks,